RobbeDelporte/BinPacker2D/ThingsToDo.md

     Spaces that are contained by another space can also be removed

-- Add shape reservation.
+- ~~Add shape reservation~~.

     When adding an item with the anticipation that another item can fill the gap, reserve that item so tha algorithm cant use that item to create and equally size gap again.
-Rn algorithm adds multiple superitems with the right leftover space that fits a smaller item, but does this more times then there are small items to fill the leftover spaces thus leading to wasted space.
+Rn algorithm adds multiple superitems with the right leftover space that fits a smaller item, but does this more times then there are small items to fill the leftover spaces thus leading to wasted space.\

+    Solved: Problem only occured when initialising the number of layers to liquid minumum.
+This does not really happen when initialising at 1

 - Product merging